Ellen G. White lived from 1827 to 1915, she

 Conference, statement by A.G.
 Daniells.)”

-The Seventh-day Adventist Church kept
+The Seventh-day

-this book off the market until the
+Adventist Church kept this book off the

-Epistles of St. Paul” by Conybeare and
+book, “The Life and Epistles of St. Paul”

-Church started selling “Sketches from the
+and then started selling “Sketches from the

-Life of Paul” again with no references to
+Life of Paul” again without making any

-Ellen White stealing the materials.
-The
+references to Ellen White stealing the

-Seventh-day Adventist Church loves to make
+The Seventh-day Adventist Church needs to be

 “The